First Year Experience | Common Read | One Book

 How the World Came to Save Haiti and Left Behind a Disaster

 J. M. Katz was the only full-time American news correspondent in Haiti when the deadliest earthquake in the history of the Western Hemisphere struck.
 In this visceral first-hand account, Katz takes readers inside the terror of that day, the devastation, and the monumental–yet misbegotten–rescue effort.
 How did so much generosity amount to so little?
 What went wrong?
 Reporting alongside Bill Clinton, Sean Penn, and Haiti’s leaders, Katz creates a complex portrait of this fascinating nation—and the world we live in today.

 Citizen: An American Lyric

 Claudia Rankine’s bold new book recounts mounting racial aggressions in ongoing encounters in 21st century daily life and in the media.
 The accumulative stresses come to bear on a person’s ability to speak, perform, and stay alive.
 In essay, image, and poetry, Citizen is a powerful testament to the individual and collective effects of racism in our contemporary, often named “post-race”society.

-Trethewey’s poems interweave the mistreatment and murder of the Louisiana Native Guards, one of the first black regiments mustered into Civil War service, and the life of her mother, whose 1966 interracial marriage was illegal and who was later murdered by her second husband.
+The poems in Trethewey’s Pulitzer Prize-winning collection interweave the mistreatment and murder of the Louisiana Native Guards, one of the first black regiments mustered into Civil War service, and the life of her mother, whose 1966 interracial marriage was illegal and who was later murdered by her second husband.
 As a public and personal testament, this lyrical monument to forgotten voices explores the complex and cultural memory of the American South-and its subsequent historical erasure.